 REVIEW: Yours insincerley....
 Melissa McCarthy puts her stamp on the role of author-turned-forger Lee Israel in this love letter to New York.
 Whatever happened to New York movies?
-Is it the films that have changed beyond recognition or the place itself?
-Can You Ever Forgive Me? is a reminder of a genre and a place… Continue reading Can You Ever Forgive Me?
+Is it the films that have changed or the place itself?
+Can You Ever Forgive Me? is a reminder of a genre and a place that seems… Continue reading Can You Ever Forgive Me?

 REVIEW: The Queen's Nose: The cast are upstaged by their own make-up in this soapy historical melodrama from theatre-director Josie Rourke.
 The pedants have had a field day picking holes in Mary Queen of Scots, a revisionist take on the famous 16th Century rivalry between British monarchs.
 With its lavish vistas of dramatic Scottish countryside… Continue reading Mary Queen of Scots

 REVIEW: A fine mess – Stan & Ollie struggle to capture the old magic in John S Baird’s gloomy recreation of their early 1950s tour of Britain & Ireland.
 It seems to be the fate of all dead comedians, if they are remembered at all, to be remembered for their failures.
 Stan & Ollie is… Continue reading Stan & Ollie

 REVIEW: Cat-fights in the Queens Court - Olivia Colman, Rachel Weisz and Emma Stone have pitiless fun in Yorgos Lanthimos' bracing period comedy Greek absurdist Yorgos Lanthimos makes a characteristically idiosyncratic push for the mainstream in this bizarre period comedy.
 Compared to his dystopian previous films, which include The Lobster and The Killing of a… Continue reading The Favourite